Germany sees rise in cannabis and cocaine use | DW | 07.10.2021

 The latest complete data on drug consumption in this year's report are from 2018 and 2019.
 While next year's report will paint a clearer picture of the impact of the pandemic on drug use, this year's figures already indicate several significant trends.
 The following figures are compared to data from 2015:

-The coronavirus pandemic greatly impacted both the illegal drugs trade in Germany, as well as efforts to help those battling addiction.
+The coronavirus pandemic greatly affected both the illegal drugs trade in Germany and efforts to help people battling addiction.

 "The pandemic was an extreme stress test for the addiction care system," the German government's drugs commissioner, Daniela Ludwig, said in a statement.